 9.)
 Carpe Diem!

 I’ve had a few American friends visit since I moved here and dining out with them has made me realize that I’m slowly becoming French in subtle ways.
 While they eat like most Americans (fast), I slowly pick at my food, sip my wine, and chat while savoring my meal.
-Dining out is an event to be enjoyed without rushing.
+People here actually enjoy dining out and consider it an event to enjoy without rushing.

 Yesterday I indulged in two scoops of gelato (chocolate blanc and Oreo cookie) on a sunny September afternoon – just because.
 I sat by a fountain in the quaint Plaza Rosetti and slowly savored every bite of those two scoops, even moaned a little bit, while admiring the colorful buildings that line the square.
 I exhaled slowly and relaxed.